jakubpulaczewski/pipeline-flow/docs/pages/intro/introduction.rst

 Comparison with Traditional Tools
 ---------------------------------
-Unlike traditional tools like Apache Airflow or Luigi, ``pipeline-orchestrator`` focuses on:
+Unlike traditional tools like Apache Airflow or Luigi, ``pipeline-flow`` focuses on:

 - Asynchronous task execution for concurrent processing.
 - A lightweight, modular plugin system for easy extensibility.